usmanoseni/Kademy/README.md

 Offline access for low-connectivity areas.

-Community-driven learning and tutor engagement.

----
-## Traction & Roadmap

-Current Stage: Prototype and content development phase.
-Next Steps:

-Beta testing in select secondary schools.

-Launch full version within 6 months.

-Reach 100,000 active users in the first year.

-Expand to other African countries within 3 years.

-Business / Revenue Model

-Subscription Plans (monthly or yearly).

-Pay-per-course access.

-Advertising partnerships (educational brands).

-Affiliate programs for schools and tutors.

----
-## Go-to-Market Strategy

-Collaborate with secondary schools and tutoring centers.

-Social media campaigns targeting students and parents.

-Referral bonuses for new users.

-Partnerships with telecom providers for data-friendly access.

----
-## Our Ask

-We seek ₦10 million (approx. $6,500) in seed funding to develop the full platform, onboard 50 tutors, market the product nationwide, and integrate payment and analytics systems.

 ----
 ## The Team

 Founder & CEO: Oseni Usman Product designer and education innovator.

 Tel: 09078059440

 email: oseniusmanrotimi@gmail.com